Losing social licence is an existential threat to international education.

 As miXabroad CEO Emily O’Callaghan emphasises: “Education abroad alumni are natural advocates, with stories of connection, resilience and cultural learning.
 Providers that deliver deeply satisfying experiences see students become champions for education abroad.”

-So how do we support alumni to become the advocates the sector needs?
-Here are three ideas that tie together our AIEC session and might just help shift the dial on community sentiment.
+So how do we support alumni to become the advocates of their university as well as across the sector?
+Here are three ideas that came out of our AIEC session.
+We hope they might help to shift the dial on community sentiment.

 – Professor Betty Leask

-Of course, there’s no silver bullet or quick fix – the broader social and political issues affecting the social licence for higher education transcend education abroad and the wider international education sectors.
+Of course, there’s no silver bullet or quick fix – the broader social and political issues affecting the social licence for higher education transcend education abroad and the wider international education sector .

 Where complex issues feel abstract, relatable voices can make them real.
-Education abroad alumni carry the impact of their experiences into the workplace, civic life and community.
-Real progress will come from people who can speak authentically about how global learning has shaped their own view of the world.
+Education abroad alumni carry the impact of their experiences into the workplace, civic life and their communities.
+They can speak authentically about how global learning has shaped their view of the world in their roles as friends, parents, citizens and professionals.
 That might be from a podium or podcast with an audience in the thousands.
 Or it might be one-to-one in everyday conversations.

 Interested in how you can leverage your student voice to improve programs and promote value?
 Get in touch.